For women, this hormonal change is broken up into different stages:

 The goal of your treatment plan is to restore the balance of hormones in your body and help you feel good again by alleviating the symptoms mentioned earlier.
 Once your treatment plan is started, our staff will follow up with you every 6 to 8 weeks, for the first few months, to check on your progress.

 Your medication may need to be slightly adjusted from time to time, especially during the first 3–4 months of therapy to make sure you are getting the most out of your treatment.
 It is very important to stay consistent with taking you hormones and reporting back to our staff or your physician, on your progress.

-Because each woman is different, Olympia is staffed with several hormone experts that will work one on one with you and together with your physician to develop a custom treatment plan designed just for YOU!
+Because each woman is different, Olympia is staffed with several hormone experts that will work one on one with you and your physician to develop a custom treatment plan just for YOU!
 Once it is determined how much of each hormone you need to replace in your body to restore balance, you will have several options in which to administer the hormones.
 Your hormones can be easily taken by mouth in the form of a capsule, tablet or sublingual (dissolves under the tongue), or can be applied topically as a cream.

 How to Get Started

 Bioidentical Hormones require a prescription from a licensed physician.
-You should ask your physician if Bioidentical hormone replacement is right for you.
+You should ask your physician if Bioidentical Hormone Replacement is right for you.

-If you do not have a physician, your physician is not familiar with the benefits of Bioidentical hormone replacement, or you simply have more questions, please feel free to contact us.
+If you do not have a physician, if your physician is not familiar with the benefits of Bioidentical hormone replacement, or if you simply have more questions, please feel free to contact us.
 We have several experts on staff that will consult with you and your physician FREE of charge.
 If you are having trouble finding a physician, in most cases, we can refer you to a physician in your area.

 You can get started by calling or filling out the contact form.